 Ultimately, 100% of candidates met target in AY 2016-2017 and AY 2017-2018.
 This assignment supports candidate learning and proficiency in the preparation of instructional assignments or activities as supported by Student Learning Impact Data.
-This effort to engage in program improvement will strengthen candidates' knowledge, skills, and dispositions relating to instructional design and creative thinking that yields engaging ideas, processes, materials, and experiences appropriate for the discipline in 2018-2019.
+This effort to engage in program improvement will strengthen candidates' knowledge, skills, and dispositions relating to instructional design and creative thinking that yields engaging ideas, processes, materials, and experiences appropriate for the discipline.
 In addition, candidates are encouraged to join professional organizations, such as CEC.
+In 2018-2019 faculty will provide students opportunities to use the assessment and rubric to get an increased understanding of the CEC standards and state standards.